Oliko136/newsletter-sign-up/README.md

 ### What I learned

-I practiced working with forms using vanilla JavaScript, particularly retreiving data from a form and validating it.
+I practiced working with forms using vanilla JavaScript, particularly retrieving data from a form and validating it.
 I also practiced manipulating DOM according to the validation outcome.

 ## Author